Sife-ops/dmenu_bw/README.md

 ![giphy](https://media.giphy.com/media/iEJ7HRPdOpWUrNy3Ue/giphy.gif)

-A minimal Bitwarden GUI written in POSIX shellscript.
+A minimal Bitwarden GUI written in POSIX shellscript. <br>

+I created dmenu\_bw as a hotkeyed password manager for minimal window manager desktop sessions.
+It is highly inspired by the *workflow* of tiling window managers, and allows for the rapid lookup, creation, and editing of Bitwarden vault items.
+The goal of dmenu\_bw is to provide the same capabilities as the official Bitwarden client but without the Electron dependency. <br>

 Features:
-- [x] Fast (no electron)!
+- [x] Fast and light (no electron)!
 - [x] Copy passwords!
 - [x] Create vault items!
 - [x] Edit vault items!